 Advantages of self-hosted wordpress.org

-Here are some of the advantages of building your site with WordPress.org
+Here are some of the advantages of building your site with WordPress.org to easier understand the difference between wordpress.com vs wordpress.org.

-- You have liberty to publish any content that suits you without having to adhere to the rules governing websites on the wordpress.com platform
+- You have the liberty to publish any content that suits you without having to adhere to the rules governing websites on the wordpress.com platform

 - Also, you have access to an unlimited number of free and premium WordPress themes and plugins.

-- When you manage a self-hosted WordPress site, you can freely run your own ads to make money from your website.
+- When you manage a self-hosted installed WordPress site, you can freely run your own ads to make money from your website.

 - No third party ads will be run on your site unless you add some to it.